 Even if you just need to talk to someone about the stress of work, or taking care of your children, or trying to get by as a man in this world, someone to talk to is really important, which is why therapy is beneficial.

-2020 has been a challenging year for everyone with everything from work to birthday parties taking place virtually.
-So, it no surprise that talking therapy has gone virtual.
+2020 and 2021 have been challenging for everyone with everything from work to birthday parties taking place virtually.
+So, it is no surprise that talking therapy has gone virtual.
 This can be advantageous to those men who find the prospect of opening up ‘in person’ challenging.

 Online therapy is possibly the best therapy for men because it offers a more private engagement with someone.